trillium-rs/trillium/docs/src/handlers.md

 ## Static file serving

-Myco offers two rudimentary approaches to static file serving for now.
+Trillium offers two rudimentary approaches to static file serving for now.
 Neither of these approaches perform any cache-related header checking yet.

 ### From disk
 This handler loads content from disk at request, and does not yet do any in-memory caching.